 AHRQ is funding multiple responses to this challenge:

 Prevention, Diagnosis, and Management of Opioids, Opioid Misuse, and Opioid Disorder in Older Adults

-This Technical Brief will comprise a conceptual framework and an evidence map of the current evidence base in order to understand which issues are driving the current rise in opioid-related morbidity and mortality in older adults, and what evidence is needed to support effective interventions.
+This Technical Brief includes a conceptual framework and a map of the current evidence base to describe issues that are driving the current rise in opioid-related morbidity and mortality in older adults, and what evidence is needed to support effective interventions.

 Identifying and Testing Strategies for Management of Opioid Use and Misuse In Older Adults